Barameg/LocationSDK/README.md

 # LocationSDK For iOS
-A library that provides iOS with location services such as Search, Geocoding, Routes and ETA
+A framework library that provides iOS with location services such as Search, Geocoding, Routes and ETA

 # Services.initSession Method
 ## Overview The